 The main town of Hopetown is where visitors will find the highest number of beaches on the island, which may be why it is the most frequented by tourists who stay on the island of Elbow Cay.
 Regardless of which of the island's beaches you choose to spend your days on, you'll notice that in low tide they tend to stretch out for miles, allowing even the most tentative swimmers to explore.

-You will find a small variety of beaches to choose from on the island.
-Just click on the name of each beach for detailed information about that section of the coast.
+You will find a small variety of beaches to consider on the island.
+Click on each beach name to get additional information concerning that section of the coast.

 Elbow Cay Beach: The beach stretches on for miles making it a perfect place for long, slow walks, particularly as the sun is setting over the never-ending ocean.